Fuel-Efficient Cars That Really Save You Money in 2026

 Consider the 2025 Toyota Prius Prime, boasting an EPA-rated 127 MPGe.
 Get it on the highway with a lead foot and running climate control, and you’ll be lucky to see 80 MPGe.
 This isn’t a conspiracy, just a numbers game—and it’s stacked against the uninformed buyer.
 According to Maya, an automotive analyst with two decades in the industry:

-"Most drivers never see the numbers on the sticker." — Maya, auto analyst (2024, illustrative quote based on analyzed trends)
+"Most drivers never see the numbers on the sticker." — Maya, auto analyst (2024, quote based on analyzed trends)

 | Model | EPA Combined Rating (MPG/MPGe) | Real-World Avg (MPG/MPGe) | Difference (%) |